Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-disco-text.md

 }
 ```

-First, we make our background span a darker color to "turn the lights off"
+First, we make our background span a darker color to "turn the lights off."

-And then we turn the actual disco text on with this CSS code:
+And then, we turn the actual disco text on with this CSS code:

 ```css
 input[type='checkbox']:checked ~ div {